K-Decompositions and 3d Gauge Theories: Basic tools and definitions

-3. The boundary circle of a small disc is glued to a boundary circle of a big boundary surface.
-So each disc fills a hole of a big boundary.

-Here are some useful examples of admissible three-manifolds to keep in mind: \begin{enumerate} \item The most basic example is given by a tetrahedron.
+\begin{itemize} \item The small tori are closed, disjoint boundary components. \item Boundary circles of small annuli must be glued to boundary circles of big surfaces. \item The boundary circle of a small disc is glued to a boundary circle of a big boundary surface.
+So each disc fills a hole of a big boundary. \end{itemize} Here are some useful examples of admissible 3-manifolds to keep in mind: \begin{enumerate} \item The most basic example is given by a tetrahedron.
 Its big boundary is a four-holed sphere, and each hole is filled by a small boundary disc.
 More generally, any convex polyhedron gives rise to an admissible 3-manifold.
 Indeed, consider a triangulation of the polyhedron into tetrahedra.
 Its big boundary is a sphere with the holes matching the vertices of the polyhedron.

 \item Another fundamental example is a hyperbolic 3-manifold, triangulated into ideal hyperbolic tetrahedra.
 The big boundary is then the geodesic boundary.
 It is a union of geodesic surfaces.
 The small torus boundaries are cusps or deformed cusps.
 The cusps can be regularized by taking horoball neighborhoods of all the ideal hyperbolic tetrahedra vertices ending on them.
 This truncates the vertices of the ideal hyperbolic tetrahedra.
 In each tetrahedron, the truncated-vertex triangles are Euclidean.
 Moving from tetrahedron to tetrahedron going around the cusp, we sweep out a Euclidean surface.
 Metrically, the surface closes up into a Euclidean torus if the cusp holonomy is parabolic.
 Otherwise it keeps spiraling.